pablodecm/paper-inferno/paper/paper.md

 the optimal learning rate is decided by means of a simple scan and the best choice found will be specified together with the results.

+This toy problem can be posed as classification based on a simulated dataset and a supervised machine learning model such an neural network can be trained to discriminate signal and background observations, considering a fixed $\lambda$.
+The output of such a model will consist on class probabilities
+$c_s$ and $c_b$ given an observation $\boldsymbol{x}$, which can
+be used to approximate the likelihood ratio as shown in [@Fig:subfigure_c].
+The likelihood ratio (or directly the class probabilities) are powerful learned features, however their construction is did not account for the fact that the nuisance parameter
+$\lambda$ is unknown.
+Furthermore, some kind non-parametric density estimation has to be considered in order to build a calibrated statistical model using the classification-based learned features.

 # Conclusions